alegottu/gawk-trees/README.md

 create_tree("name", depth)

+delete_tree("name")

-tree_insert("name+subscripts", value)
+tree_insert("name", "subscript1", [...], value)
-	the first parameter is the name of the tree concatenated with the desired subscripts, e.g. "name[x][y]"
+    each subscript allows its own parameter
 	creates a tree called "name" if one doesn't yet exist creates a default value under the subscripts if one doesn't exit yet

-query_tree("name+subscripts")
+query_tree("name", "subscript1", [...])
-	as with tree_insert, the first and only parameter is the name of the tree concatenated with the desired subscripts, e.g. "name[x][y]" instantiates the value for the subscript(s) if there isn't one already instantiates the entire tree as well if there isn't one named that already
+    as with tree_insert, each subscript allows its own parameter instantiates the value for the subscript(s) if there isn't one already instantiates the entire tree as well if there isn't one named that already

-delete_tree("name")

-is_tree("query")
+tree_remove("name", "subscript1", [...])
+    removes the element at the query

+tree_elem_exists("name", subscript1", [...])
+    returns 1 if the element at the query exists, 0 otherwise

+is_tree("name", "subscript1", [...])
-	checks whether the element within a given tree is an array (bintree) or scalar value for example, is_tree("htree[x]") would return 1 if "htree" represents a 2D array
+	checks whether the element within a given tree is an array (bintree) or scalar value for example, is_tree("htree", "x") would return 1 if "htree" represents a 2D array

-tree_next("query")
+tree_next("name", "subscript1", [...])
 	use in a loop to iterate through all the indices for the immdiate depth of the query; works the same as using "for index in array" in gawk, where array would be a standard gawk array

-tree_iter_done("query", [force])
+tree_iter_done("name", "subscript1", [...], [force])
-    returns 0 if the iterator for the binary tree at "query" has more elements remaining, or 1 if the final element was returned with the most recent call of "get_tree_next"
+    returns 0 if the iterator for the binary tree at the query has more elements remaining, or 1 if the final element was returned with the most recent call of "get_tree_next"
-	if the binary tree at "query" is not currently being iterated on, an iterator will be created if the optional "force" argument is supplied (in any manner), the iterator will be freed forcefully and this will return 1
+	if the binary tree at the query is not currently being iterated on, an iterator will be created if the optional "force" argument is supplied, the iterator will be freed forcefully and this will return 1. this argument must be supplied as an number to differentiate it from all of the subscript parameters.